pranshuchaurasia/pranshuchaurasia/ReadMe.md

 # 👋 Hey there, I'm Pranshu!

 ## 💫 About Me
 I'm a Data Scientist specializing in Document Intelligence and Large Language Models.
-My work focuses on building robust document processing pipelines using vision transformers and developing efficient information retrieval systems.
+My work focuses on building robust document processing pipelines and developing efficient information retrieval systems.
 I'm particularly passionate about:
 - 📄 Document AI and multimodal transformers
 - 🔍 Information retrieval and indexing systems
 - 🤖 LLM reasoning and Chain of Thought approaches
-- 🌱 Exploring new architectures in vision transformers
+- 🌱 Exploring new architectures in RAG design patterns

 ## 🎯 Current Focus
 - 🧠 Experimenting with reasoning models (DeepSeek-R1)